A Unified Spatiotemporal Framework for Modeling Censored and Missing Areal Responses: Beijing CO concentrations: Spatiotemporal modeling

-where $\text{TEMP}^{\star}$, $\text{WSP}^{\star}$, and $\text{PRES}^{\star}$, are the centered variables defined in the description of Table \ref{descstat}.
-We also consider five correlation structures: DAGAR-AR(1), DAGAR-AR(2), CAR, SAR-AR(1), and SAR-AR(2).
-The last two models failed to converge, whereas the CAR model was successfully fitted using $\mathrm{Cov}(\mathbf{Y}) = \mathbf{Q}^{-1}$ in Algorithm \ref{algorithm}, where the precision matrix $\mathbf{Q} = \mathbf{Q}(\rho_s,\rho_t,\rho_{st})$ was defined in \citet{prates2022}.
-The models were estimated using three chains of 40,000 iterations each, with burn-in and thinning periods of 10,000 and 50, respectively.
-For model comparison, we employed the expected Akaike and Bayesian information criteria (EAIC and EBIC) to assess goodness of fit, and the expected log predictive density (ELPD) to evaluate predictive performance.
+which captures the systematic increase in CO concentrations observed during the winter period.
+We also considered four correlation structures: DAGAR-AR(1), DAGAR-AR(2), SAR-AR(1), and SAR-AR(2).
+These models were estimated using three chains of 25,000 iterations each, with a burn-in period of 5000.
+For model comparison, we employed the expected Akaike, deviance and Bayesian information criteria (EAIC, DIC and EBIC) to assess goodness of fit.
+We also compute the expected log predictive density (ELPD) to evaluate predictive performance.